pulumi/pulumi/docs/mupack.md

         classes:
             # classes, keyed by name

-Each of these elements may be made accessible outside of the package by attaching the `export: true` attribute:

-    export: true

-A module may contain definitions that aren't exported simply by leaving off `export: true` or explicitly marking a definition as `export: false`.
-These are for use within the package only.
-No additional accessibility level is available at the MuPack level of abstraction, although of course MetaMu languages may project things however they wish.

 Modules may contain a single special function, called its "initializer", to run code at module load time.
 It is denoted by the special name `.init`.
 Any variables with complex initialization must be written to from this initializer.